grafana/tempo/docs/sources/tempo/setup/deployment.md

 ---
-title: Deploying Tempo
+title: Plan your Tempo deployment
+menuTitle: Plan your deployment
 aliases:
   - /docs/tempo/latest/deployment
   - /docs/tempo/latest/deployment/deployment
+  - /docs/tempo/latest/setup/deployment
 weight: 30
 ---

-# Deploying Tempo
+# Plan your Tempo deployment

 Tempo can be easily deployed through a number of tools as explained in this document.